NickOvt/KANNON-Gaming-test/README.md

-npm run start (start webpack dev server) npm run lint (use eslint to find errors) npm run format (use prettier to prettify files) npm run webpack (to build the React frontend)
+npm run start (start webpack dev server) npm run lint (use eslint to find errors) npm run format (use prettier to prettify files) npm run build (to build the React frontend)
 ```
 * These commands are available in **"server"** folder:
 ```